decastrodg/EMIT-Lake-Salda-Mineral-Mapping/README.md

 Imaging spectroscopy has become a workhorse for mineral mapping because diagnostic absorption features in the shortwave infrared (SWIR, ~2.0–2.5 µm) can be linked to specific molecular bonds.
 In ultramafic systems, distinguishing Mg-bearing carbonates from Mg-rich phyllosilicates (e.g., serpentine) is critical.

 Lake Salda (SW Turkey) serves as a key test case because it combines ultramafic source lithologies with shoreline carbonate precipitates—a direct analog for Jezero Crater on Mars.
-The challenge lies in the **2.30–2.34 µm region**, where band centers for hydromagnesite (~2.31 µm) and serpentine (~2.32 µm) differ by only ~10 nm.
+The challenge lies in the 2.30–2.34 µm region, where band centers for hydromagnesite (~2.31 µm) and serpentine (~2.32 µm) differ by only ~10 nm.
 Standard methods like Spectral Angle Mapper (SAM) often fail here due to sensitivity to small spectral shifts and noise.

 ### 2. Methodology

-My approach prioritizes **robust classification** over theoretical linear unmixing.
+My approach prioritizes robust classification over theoretical linear unmixing.
 Given that intimate mixtures at the shoreline involve non-linear scattering that violates simple additivity, I employed a **Support Vector Machine (SVM)** with a Radial Basis Function (RBF) kernel applied to a PCA-reduced feature space.

-**Workflow Highlights:**
+Workflow Highlights:

-1. **Continuum Removal:** Applied to the 2.10–2.45 µm window to isolate absorption geometry.
+1. Continuum Removal: Applied to the 2.10–2.45 µm window to isolate absorption geometry.
-2. **Hybrid Library:** Constructed from scene ROIs and USGS laboratory endmembers.
+2. Hybrid Library: Constructed from scene ROIs and USGS laboratory endmembers.
-3. **Data Augmentation:** Gaussian noise injection (σ = 0.002) during training to force the model to learn stable features rather than overfitting noise.
+3. Data Augmentation: Gaussian noise injection (σ = 0.002) during training to force the model to learn stable features rather than overfitting noise.
-4. **Auditing:** Used XGBoost to verify that the model relies on physical absorption bands (2.30/2.33 µm) rather than artifacts.
+4. Auditing: Used XGBoost to verify that the model relies on physical absorption bands (2.30/2.33 µm) rather than artifacts.

 ### 3. Results and Discussion